martinopiaggi/Gambetto/Documents/game design document.md

 - **Engine**: Unity (ideal for both PC and Mobile platforms).
 - **Graphics**: 3D low poly
-- **Controls**: The player can only use one keyboard key (or screen tap) to select his move.
+- **Controls**: The player can use the space key/mouse click (or screen tap on mobile) to select his move.
 He needs to press it when the light displayed on the terrain corresponds to his desired direction.
 Initially the pawn can only move one step in each direction (excluding diagonal moves), but the game will provide some power-ups to increase the variety of the movement.
-In this last case the player will be also able to select the destination cell always in the frenetic way that distinguishes the game.
+In this last case the player will be also able to select the destination cell always in the unforgiving way that distinguishes the game.

 ### Project Structure Overview

-1. Materials
+Materials

 - Two distinct chessboard materials: Dark and Light.
 These could represent the two different colored squares on a chessboard.
 - background fog